MicrosoftDocs/fabric-docs/docs/get-started/microsoft-fabric-overview.md

 Every developer and business unit in the tenant can instantly create their own workspaces in OneLake.
 They can ingest data into their own lakehouses, start processing, analyzing, and collaborating on the data, just like OneDrive in Office.

 All the Microsoft Fabric compute workloads are prewired to OneLake, just like the Office applications are prewired to use the organizational OneDrive.
-The workloads such as Data Engineering, Data Warehouse, Data Factory, Power BI, and Real-time Analytics use OneLake as their native store.
+The workloads such as Data Engineering, Data Warehouse, Data Factory, Power BI, and Real-Time Analytics use OneLake as their native store.
 They don't need any extra configuration.

 :::image type="content" source="media\microsoft-fabric-overview\workloads-access-data.png" alt-text="Diagram of different workloads all accessing the same OneLake data storage.":::